iamtheyammer/fetch-ford-service-manuals/README.md

 - Keep everything typed - this project is 100% TypeScript!
 - Keep using Yarn berry (no `node_modules` folder)
 - Format your code with `yarn format` before submitting for an easy review

+These are not requirements-- I can always help you with these things-- but they make the process faster.

 ### Can I get help/support?